AWS VPC NAT – NAT Gateway

 • publishes findings to

-• EventBridge, which can then be monitored and processed in near-real time as part of the existing security and compliance workflows or routed to SNS, Lambda, etc.
+• Amazon EventBridge, which can then be monitored and processed in near-real time as part of the existing security and compliance workflows or routed to SNS, Lambda, etc.

 • AWS Security Hub.